Should Europe pay Manila for luring away Filipino nurses? – DW – 08/10/2023

 According to media reports, Germany needs to find more than 2,000 new health care workers every year due to its aging population.

-The German Bundestag recently passed a bill that makes it easier for skilled migrants to find jobs in Germany.
+The German Bundestag recently passed a bill that makes it easier for skilled migrants to find jobs in the country.
 This has opened up even more opportunities for Filipino nurses and other qualified workers.

-But Germany and Austria are also believed to be among the top 5 destinations in the world for Filipino nurses.
+But Germany and Austria are also believed to be among the top five destinations in the world for Filipino nurses.

 This is already causing problems back home.